 Straight in Approach

-There are several types of straight-in approaches, including precision approaches such as instrument landing systems (ILS) or global positioning system (GPS) approaches, as well as non-precision approaches such as visual approaches or VOR approaches.
+There are several types of straight-in instrument approaches.
+These include precision approaches such as the Instrument Landing System (ILS) or Ground-Based Augmentation System (GLS) approaches, approaches with vertical guidance (APV) such as LPV or LNAV/VNAV, and non-precision approaches such as VOR or LNAV approaches.

 Benefits of a Straight-in Approach